DataDog/documentation/content/en/security_platform/cspm/findings.md

 ## Overview

-The Posture Findings page allows you to:
+The [Posture Findings][1] page allows you to:

-- View more details about your posture findings
+- Review the detailed configuration of a resource
 - Review the rules applied to your resources by CSPM
-- Review details about resource configurations
+- Review tags for more context about who owns the resource and where it resides in your environment
 - Read descriptions and guidelines based on industry resources for remediating a misconfigured resource
 - Use the “time selector” to explore security configuration posture, including the configuration of individual resources, at any point in the past.